bmkramer/AJOL_OpenAlex/README.md

 [data/AJOL_OA_202007_OpenAlex_Crossref_20220130.csv](data/AJOL_OA_202007_OpenAlex_Crossref_20220130.csv)

-Limitations:
+Limitations / next steps:

 - Only a subset OA journals from AJOL is currently checked, because a journal list with ISSNs was already available for that subset.
 The analysis could be extended to the full AJOL journal list after collecting all ISSNs from the AJOL website.

 - Two journals ([South African Family Practice](https://www.ajol.info/index.php/safp) (SAFP) and [South African Journal of Clinical Nutrition](https://www.ajol.info/index.php/sajcn) (SAJCN) have the same ISSN/eISSN.
 Both ISSNs resolve to SAFP in OpenAlex and Crossref.
 Currently, this is not corrected in the dataset, which therefore contains duplicate data for SAFP and SAJCN.

-- No additional information was collected on e.g. type of publication or year of publication to investigate the higher record count in OpenAlex than Crossref for most journals included in both.
+- No additional information was collected on e.g. type of publication or publication year to investigate the higher record count in OpenAlex than Crossref for most journals included in both.

 - It was not checked whether OpenAlex includes additional AJOL journal titles from the subset when searched not by ISSN, but e.g. by journal name.